 Also of interest is that Wichita has more people living here who work in computers and math than 95% of the places in the US.

 Wichita is one of the most car-oriented large cities in America.
 A full 0.87% of people drive their car alone to work each day.
 If you like to drive, you'll love it.
 And you better.
 Because walking to work is just not a viable option for most people who live in Wichita.
 Highways, wide streets, parking lots, and shopping centers are part of the common Wichita landscape.

-In terms of college education, Wichita is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.34% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Wichita is somewhat higher than in the average US city of 21.84%: 28.34% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Wichita in 2010 was $24,927, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $99,708 for a family of four.
 However, Wichita contains both very wealthy and poor people as well.

 Wichita is an extremely ethnically-diverse city.
 The people who call Wichita home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wichita residents report their race to be White, followed by Black or African-American.
 Wichita also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 16.05% of the city’s residents.
 Important ancestries of people in Wichita include Irish, English, French , and Italian.

 The most common language spoken in Wichita is English.
 Other important languages spoken here include Spanish and Vietnamese.